All Products

 Enable Throttling for Incremental Data Synchronization

-To reduce the load on the destination database, you can also set a rate limit for the incremental synchronization task by setting RPS of Incremental Data Synchronization and Data synchronization speed for incremental synchronization (MB/s).
+Based on your setup, you can choose whether to limit the incremental synchronization rate by setting RPS of Incremental Data Synchronization and Data synchronization speed for incremental synchronization (MB/s) to reduce pressure on the destination database.

 Whether to delete SQL operations on heartbeat tables of forward and reverse tasks